Travala.com Price Hits $2.63 on Major Exchanges (AVA)

-Travala.com (CURRENCY:AVA) traded 2.6% higher against the US dollar during the 24 hour period ending at 8:00 AM Eastern on March 7th.
-During the last seven days, Travala.com has traded 6.1% higher against the US dollar.
-One Travala.com token can currently be bought for approximately $2.63 or 0.00005177 BTC on major exchanges.
-Travala.com has a market capitalization of $134.07 million and $6.00 million worth of Travala.com was traded on exchanges in the last 24 hours.
+Travala.com (CURRENCY:AVA) traded 2.6% higher against the dollar during the 1-day period ending at 8:00 AM E.T. on March 7th.
+During the last week, Travala.com has traded up 6.1% against the dollar.
+One Travala.com token can now be bought for $2.63 or 0.00005177 BTC on major cryptocurrency exchanges.
+Travala.com has a market cap of $134.07 million and $6.00 million worth of Travala.com was traded on exchanges in the last day.

 - Tether (USDT) traded up 0.1% against the dollar and now trades at $1.00 or 0.00001971 BTC.